GreysEspinoza/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

-# "Create a privacy policy page and implement necessary privacy measures"
+# Epic 1: "Create a privacy policy page and implement necessary privacy measures"

 ## Description:
 Create a privacy policy page and implement necessary privacy measures to ensure compliance with GDPR regulations and protect user data.